ElToro1966/Interactive_InSync/README.md

 source venv/bin/activate
 pip install -r requirements.txt

-Next, install the bridge in the virtual environment:

-python setup.py install

 Before activating the service, make sure to edit the service file to point to the correct Python interpreter and the correct path to the bridge: